Francis Boggs: Personal life

-Boggs married Lillian Hayward on 8 June 1895; they later divorced in 1904 He often worked acting gigs with his wife, who went by the stage name of May Hosmer.
+Boggs married Lillian Hayward on June 8, 1895; they later divorced in 1904.
+He often worked acting gigs with his wife, who went by the stage name of May Hosmer.

-Boggs as shot to death by Frank Minnimatsu on October 27, 1911, aged 38 years old.
-Minnimatsu opened fire with a revolver Boggs while he was holding a business conference for the production of a new pantomime play.
-Minnimatsu, a caretaker and janitor, had been fired prior to the shooting for firing shots into a gasoline tank in a garage while drunk; he consequently became violently deranged.
+Boggs was shot to death by Frank Minnimatsu on October 27, 1911, aged 38 years old.
+Minnimatsu had previously been an employee of Boggs—compensated half the wages of the lowest-paid white person—and physically abused by Boggs.
+Minnimatsu opened fire with a revolver at Boggs while he was holding a business conference for the production of a new pantomime play.
+Minnimatsu, a Japanese caretaker and janitor, had been fired five months prior to the shooting for firing shots into a gasoline tank in a garage while drunk; he consequently became violently deranged.

 Legacy

 His film The Sergeant was part of a group of seventy-five early American films found in New Zealand in 2010; the film was preserved by the Academy Film Archive in 2012.